latenitelive/meson-docs/src/meson-token.md

 ## Token Circulation

-Miners will get MSNs as a reward while providing an idle server to meson.network.
-Miners will reach full mining speed only if they stack MSNs accordingly.
+Miners will get MSN as a reward while providing an idle server to meson.network.
+Miners will reach full mining speed only if they stack MSN accordingly.
 Clients send payments to meson.network while using Meson service.
-All MSNs can be exchanged at CEX or DEX.
+All MSN can be exchanged at CEX or DEX.

 ## GoerliETH Testnet Token Contract(MSN)